 ALSO READCongress takes a u-turn, says Rahul Gandhi met Chinese, Bhutanese envoy 'Rahul Gandhi missing' posters emerge in Amethi, Cong holds BJP responsible Rahul violated security protocol a 100 times in India & abroad: Rajnath 2 yrs before Indira Gandhi died, CIA said Rajiv Gandhi may not succeed her Cong flip-flop over Rahul Gandhi-Chinese envoy meet a self-inflicted wound

+The Congress is set to lose Himachal Pradesh to the BJP in the upcoming state assembly poll.
 The party is weighed down by anti-incumbency sentiments and infighting in the state unit in Himachal Pradesh.
 In Gujarat, where elections are slated to be held later this year, it lost a veteran when party leader and former chief minister Shankarsinh Vaghela walked out of the Congress.